openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

 MicroShift's rebase automation specifies repos in the OpenShift github organization from which specific manifests are obtained.
-For the CSI Snapshot Controller, we will specify https://github.com/openshift/cluster-csi-snapshot-controller-operator/tree/release-$RELEASE/assets as the remote source from which to derive the controller manifests.
+For the CSI Snapshot Controller, we will specify https://github.com/openshift/cluster-csi-snapshot-controller-operator/tree/release-$RELEASE/assets as the remote source from which to derive the controller manifests and image references.

-LVMS does not provide its manifests as plain yaml files.
-Instead, these are encoded into the logic of the operator, which is not deployed on MicroShift.
-This makes retrieving them automatically difficult.
-For this reason, the LVMS manifests are derived once from a running instance of the controller and stored under `microshift/assets/components/lvms/`.

 ### Version Skew Strategy